philbooth/tryer/README.md

 * `action`:
   The function that you want to invoke.
-  If your implementation of `action` expects arguments, it will be treated as asynchronous and passed an additional function parameter, `done`.
+  If `action` returns a promise, iterations will not end until the promise is resolved or rejected.
+  Alternatively,
+  `action` may take a callback argument, `done`, to signal that it is asynchronous.
   In that case,
-  you must call `done`
+  you are responsible
+  for calling `done`
   when the action is finished.
   If `action` is not set,
   it defaults to an empty function.